Pascals Manale is a Great Stop on Your New Orleans Food Tour

 While this is a modern addition to the New Orleans food scene, it focuses on bringing echos of the classic fish camps in Grand Isle, Louisiana to the modern city.
 For instance, while many places in New Orleans serve oysters and boast fancy menus requiring white linen table cloths - this is decidedly more laid back.
 We have a full review coming up, but they nailed it as far as blending traditional cuisine and modern interpretation.
 For instance, their Shrimp Caminda Poor Boy was unlike any shrimp poor boy that I've had elsewhere in the city.
 Instead of fried shrimp with tomato and lettuce it features sauted shrimp with slaw, peppers and spicy citrus butter.
 It tastes almost like a huge shrimp bahn mi but it's uniquely New Orleans.
 It is a perfect example of how the food culture here is able to take a traditional staple and thrust it into the modern foodie scene and succeed with amazing results!

-Arnaud's Remoulade
+Arnaud's

-Instead of beers here, since it's Bourbon Street we decided to walk through their cocktail menu.
+Instead of having beers here, since it's Bourbon Street, we decided to walk through their cocktail menu.
 In addition to shooters, there were delicious "Bayou Potions" such as Swamp Water, Hurricane, and Cypress Scream as well as classic New Orleans cocktails such as Planter's Punch, Pimm's Cup and Sazerac.
 Everything we tried was prepared perfectly and was nice and strong.
 Even better is that they were able to pour the rest of my drink into a "Go Cup" ... after all, what would you expect since we're on Bourbon Street!

 Pascal's Manale

-Over 100 years ago, Pascal's Manale opened on Napoleon Avenue and quickly become a New Orleans tradition.
+Over 100 years ago, Pascal's Manale opened on Napoleon Avenue and quickly became a New Orleans tradition.
 It has also made it's mark on the global food scene as being the original home of "BBQ Shrimp"!
 In addition to BBQ Shrimp, the menu features Italian favorites, steaks, New Orleans traditional items and seafood.
 Notably, guests will also see a DIXIE sign hanging over the front door since it's bar was first installed - and exclusively served - beer from Dixie Brewing in 1913.
-However, it now has a fantastic wine and bar list but still serves Dixie among other brands.
+However, it now has a fantastic wine and bar list but still serves Dixie, among other brands.

 Court of Two Sisters Jazz Brunch

-We've visited here a few times and had better experiences than we did this time, but it still merits a visit since it's the perfect jumping off point for spending an afternoon walking through the French Quarter.
+We've visited here a few times and had better experiences than we did this time, but it still merits a visit since it's the perfect jumping-off point for spending an afternoon walking through the French Quarter.
 Seven days a week, the Court of Two Sisters offers a Jazz Brunch that features a wide selection of New Orleans classics such as fresh shrimp, red beans, gumbo, shrimp etouffee, crawfish louise, jambalaya, and of course their famous turtle soup.

 It has a fantastic outdoor courtyard seating area where you can enjoy a jazz trio while planning out the rest of your day.
 One of the highlights of our visit was the seafood eggs benedict where they poured a mixture of shrimp, crawfish and crab over the traditional egg dish.